Arfatnaik0/movie_recommendation/README.md

 It highlights feature engineering, text representation, and recommendation logic without relying on user interaction data.

 **Note:** The `cosine_sim.pkl` file is generated during runtime and excluded from version control due to size.
-It will be created automatically when you run the notebooks.
+It will be created automatically when you run the script.